Zugbrain/soft-reserve-helper/README.md

     - Pros: Nice GUI, customizable, powerful
     - Cons: Not as easy to install

-When you're ready to run the script, copy+paste the contents of the Discord SR thread into `discord-thread.txt` and save it.
+When you're ready to run the script, copy+paste the contents of the Discord SR thread (default view - compressed mode doesn't work (yet)) into `discord-thread.txt` and save it.
 Make sure that you only copy the messages and their titles. `CTRL` + `A` doesn't work - click and drag to select.

 Make sure that your current working directory is `soft-reserve-helper`, then run:
 ```sh